Tax Reporting and 1099 Forms

 Important notes:

-- Some states have lower thresholds (e.g., Vermont, Massachusetts, Virginia, and Maryland use a $600 threshold)
+- Some states have lower thresholds.
+For example, PayPal lists Vermont, Massachusetts, Virginia, and Maryland as having a $600 gross payment threshold for state 1099-K reporting.

 - Personal transactions (gifts, reimbursements from friends) are excluded

-- If you meet the threshold, the payment processor issues the 1099-K directly to you—not your participants
+- If a participant meets the threshold, the payment processor issues the 1099-K directly to the participant.

 PayPal Integration Users